git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 * icon Platform M/M+ with extender
 * Zoom R16

-In the following the supported Bitwig features are described.
+In the following the supported features are described.
 In brackets the names of the MCU buttons are noted which trigger the feature.

 ## Configuration